 Brittas Castle was built after the destruction of Tinnahinch Castle near Clonaslee, County Laois.
-It was replaced by a neo-gothic mansion built on the same location by Major-General Francis Plunkett Dunne in 1869 as designed by architect John McCurdy.
-The house had extensive gardens and a lake, however it was burned down in a fire in 1942.
+It was replaced by a neo-gothic mansion built in the same location by Major-General Francis Plunkett Dunne in 1869 as designed by architect John McCurdy.
+The house had extensive gardens and a lake, however, it was burned down in a fire in 1942.

 Ballinakill Castle was built between the River Clodiagh and River Gorragh on the site where an older castle stood but was destroyed by Cromwellian invasion forces.
 It was built by Colonel Terence O’Dunne in 1680.